Humanism: Antihumanism

 Antihumanism is a philosophical theory that rejects humanism as a pre-scientific ideology.
 This argument developed during the 19th and 20th centuries in parallel with the advancement of humanism.
 Prominent thinkers questioned the metaphysics of humanism and the human nature of its concept of freedom.
 Nietzsche, while departing from a humanistic, pro-Enlightenment viewpoint, criticized humanism for illusions on a number of topics, especially the nature of truth.
 According to Nietzsche, objective truth is an anthropomorphic illusion and humanism is meaningless, and replacing theism with reason and science simply replaces one religion with another.

 According to Karl Marx, humanism is a bourgeois project that inaccurately attempts to present itself as radical.
 After the atrocities of World War II, questions about human nature and the concept of humanity were renewed.
 During the Cold War, influential Marxist philosopher Louis Althusser introduced the term "theoretical antihumanism" to attack both humanism and humanist-like socialist currents, eschewing more structural and formal interpretations of Marx.
-According to Althusser, Marx's early writings resonate with the humanistic idealism of Hegel, Kant, and Feuerbach but Marx radically moved toward scientific socialism in 1845, rejecting concepts such as the essence of man.
-Other antihumanist writers such as Martin Heidegger and Michel Foucault attacked the notion of humanity using psychoanalysis, Marxism, and linguistic theory.
+According to Althusser, Marx's early writings resonate with the humanistic idealism of Hegel, Kant, and Feuerbach, but Marx radically moved toward scientific socialism in 1845, rejecting concepts such as the essence of man.

 Humanist organizations

 Humanist organizations exist in several countries.
 Humanists International is a global organization.
 The three countries with the highest numbers of Humanist International member organisations are the UK, India, and the US.
 The largest humanist organisation is the Norwegian Humanist Association.
-Humanists UK—formerly the British Humanist Association—and the American Humanist Association are two of the oldest humanist organizations.
+Humanists UK – formerly the British Humanist Association – and the American Humanist Association are two of the oldest humanist organizations.

 In 2015, London-based Humanists UK had around 28,000 members.
-Its membership includes some high-profile people such as Richard Dawkins, Brian Cox, Salman Rushdie, Polly Toynbee, and Stephen Fry, who are known for their participation in public debate, promoting secularism, and objecting to state funding for faith-based institutions.
+Its membership includes some high-profile people such as Richard Dawkins, Brian Cox, Salman Rushdie, Polly Toynbee, Alice Roberts and Stephen Fry, who are known for their participation in public debate, promoting secularism, and objecting to state funding for faith-based institutions.
 Humanists UK organizes and conducts non-religious ceremonies for weddings, namings, comings of age, and funerals.

 The American Humanist Association (AHA) was formed in 1941 from previous humanist associations.
 Its journal The Humanist is the continuation of a previous publication The Humanist Bulletin.
 In 1953, the AHA established the "Humanist of the Year" award to honor individuals who promote science.
 By the 1970s, it became a well-recognized organization, initiating campaigns for abortion rights and opposing discriminatory policies.
 This resulted in the organization becoming a target of the religious right by the 1980s.